paseo-network/paseo-action-submission/pas/onboard_infrastructure_providers.md

 - Performance
 - Maintenance

-The definition of said metrics as well as the minimum accepted values will be defined in a different RFC(PAS).
+The definition of said metrics as well as the minimum accepted values will be defined in a different PAS(PAS).